Congratulations, you have been offered a job in the United States. It is time to celebrate your success.

 Salary. .Every year, the National Association of Colleges and Employers (NACE) publishesinformation about salaries for recent colleage graduates in the United States and for entry-level job seekers.
 You may use the NACE to position yourself based on the job offer.
-California, Los Angeles, and Pasadena all have different minimum hourly wages, that will increase over the next few years.
+Be aware that in California, Los Angeles, and Pasadena have different minimum hourly wages.
 The cost of living can vary from city to city and it will impact the value of your salary.

 Benefits.
 Benefits are crucial for you and sometimes for members of you family who may be dependent on you.
 Benefits can include health, dental and vision insurance, retirement plans, paid vacation, personal/sick days, disability insurance, life insurance, and tuition/educational assistance.
 Depending on the type of job offer you receive and the specific employer, benefits may or may not be included in your position.

 Full Time Position (40 hours a week): benefits are included.

 ¾ time position (30 hours a week minimum): benefits are included.

 ½ time position (less than 30 hours a week): benefits are not included.

 Work schedule.
 Having considered the salary and position's benefits, ask yourself if the long commute is worth the job, especially if you are not totally satisfied by the offer.
 You may be able to agree on a flexible work schedule with the hiring manager, such as working from home some days or arriving after rush hour.

 DISCLAIMER: The information provided on this website is for general information only.
 Caltech does not endorse or recommend any of the organizations listed.